EU, EEA and Swiss Nationals

 - Northern Ireland

-Students who are ‘ordinarily’ resident in the Republic of Ireland or other non-UK EU countries, will be charged tuition fees of £3,925 for full time undergraduate programmes in 2016-17.
+Students who are ‘ordinarily’ resident in the Republic of Ireland will be charged tuition fees of £4,630 for full time undergraduate programmes in 2022-23.

-Students who are ‘ordinarily’ resident in England, Scotland and Wales (GB Students), will be charged tuition fees of £9,000 for full time undergraduate programmes.
+Students who are ‘ordinarily’ resident in England, Scotland and Wales and the Islands (GB Students), will be charged tuition fees of £9,250 for full time undergraduate programmes.

 Students who do not qualify for Home Fee Status will be charged tuition fees at the overseas/international rate.
 Details of the tuition fee rates and payment arrangements are available on the International Tuition Fees web pages.